Skip to main content

 • There is an option to get feedback on what you said, but when I clicked on it, it told me that sorti should have been written sortie, since the speaker is a female.
 I wondered if the AI could recognize my voice and could thus tell I was female, but most of all, I found it frustrating, since the AI itself had transcribed my spoken answer.
 So essentially, the AI was correcting its own mistake!
 Although I guess you could say that this is a good thing anyway since it can serve as a review/reminder for users.

 • The chatbot seems MUCH more adapted to written responses.
-Everything from the corrections to the time to analyze your responses work much better when conversations are text-only.
+Everything from the corrections to the response time works much better when conversations are text-only.

 • The chat seems to go on for an unlimited amount of time (if you can get the mic to work or if you switch to a written conversation), even though for me, at least, the exchange gets a bit repetitive.